 Despite some potential issues relating to the surface and the edges, it’s reasonably affordable unless you’re looking at gem mint versions, so it’s another decent investment piece.

 1994 Marshall Faulk Stadium Club Bowman’s Best Blue RC #1

 Next up is a card with a striking 1990s design.
-You’ll find an action shot of Faulk across a blue and silver background, along with a bronze trim on the Blue version of the 1994 Stadium Club.
+You’ll find an action shot of Faulk across a blue and silver background and a bronze trim on the Blue version of the 1994 Stadium Club.
 There’s a ‘Bowman’s Best’ logo at the bottom in bronze, and his name is found at the bottom in thick yellow text.

 It’s another valuable option if you’re looking at gem mint copies.
 (That is if you ignore the base version.)
-The Blue card has a chrome finish and no border, but PSA 10 copies tend to crop up occasionally.
+The Blue card has a chrome finish and no border, but PSA 10 copies occasionally crop up.